 For Netflix, the project coincides with a focus on Asian market penetration by increasing content creation.
 In India, Netflix's subscriber base is reportedly five million, compared to Amazon's 11 million.
 They've ordered 17 new originals to be developed in Japan, India, Thailand, and Taiwan, following the success of both their live-action and animated shows like Good Morning Call and Devilman Crybaby.

 Whether or not the project would be viable for North American viewers is up for debate.
 Some studies have shown that mobile streaming is much higher among millennials, not only for Netflix, but also services like YouTube and Spotify.
 Netflix's mobile capabilities also enable the user to download and watch content offline, which has helped proliferate a trend of watching more content out of the home.
 While Netflix reportedly disparaged its association with binge-watching, they're also clearly taking measures to create more to watch by doubling their original content creation quota, and bringing on television's creative titans like Shonda Rhimes, Ryan Murphy and Marti Noxon.
-As such, the next year will likely answer some long-standing questions about what entertainment experiences will look like in the next decade.
+The next year will therefore likely better answer some long-standing questions about what some content consumption trends will look like in the next decade.